- Parks & Recreation

 In 2017 and early 2018, The Town of Harrisburg utilized volunteer efforts to established 2.5 miles of multi-use mountain bike and hiking trails throughout Harrisburg park.

-The Town of Harrisburg has contracted with Wirth & Associates, a Charlotte based Architecture and Engineering Firm, for the alignment, feasibility, surveying and cost estimates of the Back Creek Greenway.
-The Back Creek Greenway was identified in the adopted 2016 Harrisburg Bicycle, Pedestrian and Greenway Master Plan as being a Priority 1, in project priorities for greenway development in Harrisburg.
-This priority ranking is based on: location of the alignment, connectivity to schools, residences, businesses and parks, as well the number of existing secured easements which make development of greenways feasible.
+The Town of Harrisburg has contracted with Wirth & Associates, a Charlotte-based Architecture and Engineering Firm, for the alignment, feasibility, surveying, and cost estimates of the Back Creek Greenway.
+The Back Creek Greenway was identified in the adopted 2016 Harrisburg Bicycle, Pedestrian, and Greenway Master Plan as being a Priority 1, in project priorities for greenway development in Harrisburg.
+This priority ranking is based on the location of the alignment, connectivity to schools, residences, businesses, and parks, as well the number of existing secured easements which make the development of greenways feasible.

-The project will also enable connectivity to Stallings Park, Harris Square Shopping Center and Town Center via sidewalk improvements on Stallings Road.
-Use the links below, to navigate the preliminary alignment, as well to view the power point shared at the Public Workshop.
+The project will also enable connectivity to Stallings Park, Harris Square Shopping Center, and Town Center via sidewalk improvements on Stallings Road.
+Use the links below, to navigate the preliminary alignment, as well as to view the PowerPoint shared at the Public Workshop.
 The alignment will change over the next few months, and these maps will be updated as these changes are made.

 AREA 1 - Caldwell Road Trail Head / Orchard Park Section